Hey there Guys. Despite popular belief, thin does not equal healthy.

 4. Promoting eating in a manner which balances individual nutritional needs, hunger,

 satiety, appetite, and pleasure.

 5. Promoting individually appropriate, enjoyable, life-enhancing physical activity, rather

 than exercise that is focused on a goal of weight loss.

 Guys we need to get beyond weight.
 It’s not about numbers on a scale, it’s about supporting and nourishing our body.
 Just these simple actions on a regular basis and your health is guaranteed.

 Sitting and stressing about fluctuations in weight is counter productive.
+You need to make sure you provide the right set of nutrition to your body so that it stays healthy.
+You can get more weight loss tips at shapegold.com.
 As you become in tune with your body you will understand and learn to read it’s signals.
 They are subtle but if you are listening they can be heard.